An unseen affliction: the scale and depth of visual impairment

 -

 Instant access via NFC.
-Low-vision visitors tap a Capption tag using their smartphone's built-in NFC technology.
-This eliminates the need to focus a camera on a QR code — a task that requires good vision — and the need to search for and download an app.
+Low-vision visitors acquire content by tapping a Capption tag using their smartphone's built-in NFC technology.
+This eliminates the need to meticulously focus a camera on a QR code (a task that requires good vision) and the need to struggle with an app search and download sequence.
 Side-by-side tests show NFC activation to be approximately 7× faster than QR code activation.

 -

 Seamless App Clip experience.
 For iOS users, Capption leverages App Clip technology for instant access without a full app download.
 For Android users, a single tag scan routes directly to the Play Store, eliminating any searching.
-Both approaches significantly lower the barrier to entry.
+Both approaches significantly lower the barrier to entry and reduce onboarding friction to user-acceptable levels.

 After development but prior to commercialization, we tested Capption's low-vision assistance features in live exhibit settings.
 The results were compelling.